 Categories can also be edited or removed by selecting the edit button.
 You can also reorder them to manage the order they'll be shown on the menu.

 Create Nested Categories

-For more accurate and granular setup, you can add nested categories and build more detailed hierarchies.
+For a more accurate and granular setup, you can add nested categories and build more detailed hierarchies.
 For example, the first level of categories can represent the main areas, features, products, or screens, in your app.
-Then, you may need to another level, to describe more details functionality within each one.
+Then, you may need to another level, to describe more detailed functionality within each one.